MohammedShuqair/template-markdown/discription.md

 this in the[./.github/workflows/lint.yml](./.github/workflows/lint.yml) file.

 If the linting fails, you will not be able to merge the PR.
-You can double check that your code will pass before pushing by running `npm run lint:md` locally.
+You can double check that your code will pass before pushing Pg by running `npm run lint:md` locally.

 ## Repo Setup